Silvan, Victoria: History

 Originally known as Wandin Yallock South, the town was first surveyed in 1868.
 The town's name was changed to Silvan in 1913, the same year the local primary school changed its name to Silvan Primary School.

 In 1917, and as a result of a growing population in Melbourne's south east, the Silvan Reservoir was commissioned, with the reservoir completed in 1932.
 A conduit from the Upper Yarra dam was completed in 1957.
 In 1954 the first Tulip Festival was held, becoming an annual tradition continuing to this day.

 Culture

 Events

-The town's most prominent attraction is the annual Tulip Festival, held every spring during September & October.
+The town's most prominent attraction is the annual Tulip Festival, held every spring during September and October.
 The festival attracts over 100,000 visitors every year, and its overall success has spawned a number of flower festivals held at other times of the year.

 Sport

 The town of Silvan is home to an Australian Rules football team, founded in 1921.
-The Football Club is affiliated with the Eastern Football Netball League(EFNL).
+The Football Club is affiliated with the Eastern Football Netball League.
 The Club is known as the Silvan Football Club, (SFC).
-With the mascot featuring a “Cat”logo, the club is also referred to as “The Cats”.
+With the mascot featuring a “Cat” logo, the club is also referred to as “The Cats”.
 The club will compete in the EFNL 3rd Division in 2024.